 We have already successfully solved this problem for many large-scale enterprises who were dealing with data of millions of distinct count cardinalities.
 With Kyvos, they can slice and dice these values interactively against n number of dimensions using BI tools, with a response time ranging between milliseconds to a few seconds depending upon the cardinality.
 This is much faster than Hive and Impala.

-Many big enterprises have created multidimensional cubes using Kyvos, containing a combination of accurate and approximate distinct count measures and are able to successfully derive insights on a day-to-day basis.
+Many big enterprises have created multidimensional cubes using Kyvos, containing a combination of accurate and approximate distinct count measures and can successfully derive insights on a day-to-day basis.
 Incremental refresh of cube helps them keep the data up-to-date, and update the distinct count counters as and when new data gets added.

 Though the distinct count cardinalities can scale from millions to billions, enterprises need to make a conscious decision when they are deciding between approximate and accurate distinct counts.
 More the accurate distinct counts and the cardinality, bigger would be the cube size and more time or resources would be needed to fetch the results.